joshmusto/09-README-generator/README.md

 ## Description

 README files are a vital part of any professional program.
 They're what makes a program accessible through description and instruction.
-Without a proper README, many people may not even give a program a second glance.
+Without a proper README, many people may not even give a program a second glance, but writing one also takes away from valuable time that could be spent programming.

-...but they're also kind of a chore to make.
 Luckily, this program will help you make a quality README *and* save you time doing it.

 ## Table of Contents